Come, share the gifts of God with us,

 At other times, and for those unable to attend worship, here are options:

-1. Mail envelopes to the church
+1. Mail envelopes to the church (when postal strike over)

 Mailing address: 10 Farrand St. Thunder Bay P7A 3H5